ws-cd/ws-cd.github.io/docs/tutorial/form.md

 Click on the `Slots` node and select `Add Slot` from the pop-up menu
 ![img_5.png](/assets/images/tutorial/form/form_fruit_create_flow-5.png)

-In the pop-up Slot window, we need to pay attention to the input `Slot Name` and `Slot Question`, here fill in the name of the Slot `fruit_type` (enter the name and press Enter to create) and fill a sentence to prompt the user to enter the information in the question.
+In the pop-up Slot window, we need to pay attention to the input `Slot Name`、`Slot Question` and `Description`
+- Slot Name     : Fill in the name of the Slot `fruit_type` (enter the name and press Enter to create)
+- Slot Question : A sentence to prompt the user to enter the information in the question.
+- Description   : The prompt tell GPT how to fill the slot value from the user utterance.

 ![img_6.png](/assets/images/tutorial/form/form_fruit_create_flow-6.png)